CaptainProton42/DynamicWaterDemo/docs/README.md

 ## About

+This page without the runnable demo scene: https://captainproton42.github.io/DynamicWaterDemo/no_demo/

 The entire code of this project is hosted on [GitHub](https://github.com/CaptainProton42/DynamicWaterDemo).
 It is lincensed under MIT so feel free to do with it whatever you want.

 You can also find me on Twitter [@CaptainProton](https://twitter.com/CaptainProton42) and on Reddit [u/CaptainProton42](https://www.reddit.com/user/captainproton42).